python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 ---

 ### Optional: Working with Metricity
-[Metricity](https://github.com/python-discord/metricity) is our home-grown bot for collecting metrics on activity within the server, such as what users are  present, and ID's of the messages they've sent.
+[Metricity](https://github.com/python-discord/metricity) is our home-grown bot for collecting metrics on activity within the server, such as what users are  present, and IDs of the messages they've sent.
 Certain features in the Python bot rely on querying the Metricity database for information such as the number of messages a user has sent, most notably the voice verification system.

-If you wish to work on a feature that relies on Metricity, for your convenience we've made the process of using it relatively painless with docker: Enter the `.env` file you've written for the Python bot, and append the line `USE_METRICITY=true`.
+If you wish to work on a feature that relies on Metricity, for your convenience we've made the process of using it relatively painless with Docker: Enter the `.env` file you've written for the Python bot, and append the line `USE_METRICITY=true`.
 Note that if you don't need Metricity, there's no reason to have it enabled as it is just unnecessary overhead.

-To make the metricity bot work with your test server, you will need to override its configurations similarly to the Python bot.
+To make the Metricity bot work with your test server, you will need to override its configurations similarly to the Python bot.
 You can see the various configurations in [the Metricity repo](https://github.com/python-discord/metricity), but the bare minimum is the guild ID setting.
 In your local version of the Python bot repo, create a file called `metricity-config.toml` and insert the following lines:
 ```yaml
 [bot]
 guild_id = replace_with_your_guild_id
 ```
-To properly replicate production behavior, set the `staff_role_id`, `staff_categories` and `ignore_categories` fields as well.
+To properly replicate production behavior, set the `staff_role_id`, `staff_categories`, and `ignore_categories` fields as well.

 Now, `docker-compose up` will also start Metricity.